DimitriKenne/CPOLYMESH/README.md

 ## Usage

-### demo:
+### 1. demo (this is the main demo)
  In order to run the demo you need to open the file demo.py, scroll till its bottom, there provide the following information:

-    - The degree of interpolation, deg, greater than 0
+    • The degree of interpolation, deg, greater than 0

         Example: deg = 2

-    - Choose the domain by specifying a number between 0 and 19 inside define_domaine.
+    • Choose the domain by specifying a number between 0 and 19 inside define_domaine.

         Example: domain = define_domain(0)

  and finally run the whole file.

- The demo does:
+ The following tasks will be performed for each degree d = 1,..., deg:

-    - compute admissible meshes (AM),
+    • compute admissible meshes (AM),

-    - compute interpolations points: discrete Leja points (DLP), pseudo Leja points (PLP), approximate Fekete points (AFK),
+    • compute the extremal points: discrete Leja points (DLP), pseudo Leja points (PLP), approximate Fekete points (AFK),

-    - approximate the Lebesgue constant for each of these points as well as for the dicrete least squares approximation (lsqp).
+    • approximate the Lebesgue constant for each of these points as well as for the dicrete least squares approximation (lsqp).
 The lsqp is performed on the whole AM of degree deg,

-    - plot each interpolation points set + AM of degree deg on separate figures,
+    • plot each interpolation points set + AM of degree deg on separate figures,

-    - plot the Lebesgue constants on one figure.
+    • plot the Lebesgue constants on one figure.

 After running the file demo.py for the first time, you can also type demo(2,define_domain(0)) directly from the terminal in order to run the demo with deg=2 and domain Num.
 0.